noah710/magenta-apple-23463/content/about.md

 While I've learned a broad variety of tools via the unique tech stacks in each of my positions, I pride myself on my ability to quickly acclimate to new stacks - rather than the particular tools in each stack.

-Over the years, I've found some **tools that I absolutely cannot live without**:
+Over the years, I've found some **tools that I use in just about every project**:

+*   Linux    - 100%

 *   Docker   - 95%

-*   Linux    - 95%

 *   Python - 90%

 *   Bash     - 90%

-*   AWS      - 70%

 **I am comfortable with the following languages:**

-*   Python - 100%
+*   Python - 90%

 *   Bash     - 90%